Machete (2010 film): Casting

-Jonah Hill was originally cast as Julio, but was replaced by Daryl Sabara, who had worked with Rodriguez, Marin, and Trejo on the set of the Spy Kids franchise.
+Jonah Hill was originally cast as Julio but was replaced by Daryl Sabara, who had worked with Rodriguez, Marin and Trejo on the set of the Spy Kids franchise.
 Jessica Alba said of her role of Agent Sartana, "My character is an Immigrations Officer and she hunts him (Machete) down, but finds out that he was double-crossed himself.
-She wrestles with her own right-wing kind of mentality because she's all about enforcing the law and doing what the system tells you".
+She wrestles with her own right-wing kind of mentality because she's all about enforcing the law and doing what the system tells you."

 "The cast may have sounded bizarre to some people when first announced.
 But when you watch Machete, you see that the actors fit their roles very well.
 The eclectic mix really works.
 Danny's worked in hundreds of movies and probably worked with everyone in Machete at some point.
 Everyone just loves Danny and appreciated the fact he was finally getting to be the star of his own film.
-I remember Robert De Niro, who worked with Danny in Heat telling him that, '[Machete] is going to be really good for you'."
+I remember Robert De Niro, who worked with Danny in Heat telling him that, [Machete] is going to be really good for you.'"

-Regarding the nudity that was present in the film, Rodriguez mentioned that he deliberately set the first scene with a nude woman (actress Mayra Leal) to make the audience think that subsequent scenes show more than they actually do.
-Jessica Alba mentioned that for her shower scene, "I had undies on, and I had other stuff on, and they just sort of etched it out in post [production].
+Regarding the nudity that was present in the film, Rodriguez mentioned that he deliberately set the first scene with a nude woman to make the audience think that subsequent scenes show more than they actually do.
+Alba mentioned that for her shower scene, "I had undies on, and I had other stuff on, and they just sort of etched it out in post [production].
 That's not really me.
-I'm better covered up".
+I'm better covered up."

 Filming

-Filming for the fake trailer for Grindhouse began in the summer of 2006, while Rodriguez was also filming Planet Terror.
-The scenes that Rodriguez shot only consisted of scenes involving Danny Trejo, Cheech Marin, Jeff Fahey, and Tito Larriva.
-Some of the scenes filmed for the trailer were left intact in the film, while others have been re-shot.
+Filming for the fake trailer for Grindhouse began in summer 2006 while Rodriguez was also filming Planet Terror.
+The scenes that Rodriguez shot consisted of scenes involving Trejo, Marin, Fahey and Tito Larriva.
+Some of the scenes filmed for the trailer remain in the film, while others were re-shot.

-Principal photography began on July 29, 2009 in and around the city of Austin, Texas.
+Principal photography began on July 29, 2009, in and around the city of Austin, Texas.
 Lindsay Lohan filmed her role in three days, two in August and one in September.
 Principal photography of the film ended on September 24, 2009.